 If you see any wrongdoing or malpractice in your place of work, the thought of blowing the whistle can be daunting.
-But by raising your concerns to management, you are acting courageously and honourably, in the best interests of your employer, the other workers, and yourself.
-However, many clients engage our expertise having already whistleblown, only to have suffered negative consequences as a result.
+But by raising your concerns to management, you are acting courageously and honourably, in the best interests of your employer, other workers, and yourself.
+However, many clients engage our expertise having already blown the whistle, only to have suffered negative consequences as a result.
 They may be facing disciplinary action, been passed over for promotion, suspended or dismissed.
 If this has happened to you, be assured that we will help you to fight your corner every step of the way and ensure you are protected in accordance with your rights under UK whistleblowing legislation.

 If you are ready to blow the whistle at work, or have already, let us guide you on the best way forward.
-If you decide to go ahead, we will help ensure that you do so in a way which gives you protection under whistleblowing laws.
+If you decide to proceed, we will help ensure that you do so in a way which affords you protection under UK whistleblowing laws.

-We have won many high-profile whistleblowing cases for senior executives in financial services, insurance, professional services, the oil and gas industry and for NHS medical consultants.
-As such we are renowned for obtaining compensation on behalf of people who have alleged malpractice and had their careers thwarted.
-And our work has informed government consultations on changes in whistleblowing law and has significantly enhanced whistleblowing protection for employees.
+We have won many high-profile whistleblowing cases for senior executives in financial services, insurance, professional services, the oil and gas industry, and NHS medical consultants.
+As such, we are renowned for obtaining compensation on behalf of people who have alleged malpractice and had their careers curtailed as a result.
+In addition, our work has informed government consultations on changes in whistleblowing law and has significantly enhanced whistleblowing protection for employees.
 Please see our Client Stories page for examples of our success in this area and the leading whistleblowing case in which we acted for Mr Osipov.

-Once the whistle has been blown, we will then manage any reputational issues that occur to ensure that you are not penalised in your future career for raising legitimate concerns with your former employer.
+Once the whistle has been blown, we will then manage any reputational problems which may result, ensuring your future career is not penalised for raising legitimate concerns with your former employer.

 When should I whistleblow?

-You should raise your whistleblowing concerns as soon as possible on being a witness to, or becoming aware of any wrongdoing, risk or malpractice at work which you believe should be reported to your employer.
+You should raise your whistleblowing concerns as soon as possible if you witness or become aware of any wrongdoing, risk, or malpractice at work which you believe should be reported to your employer.

 Do I have a legal obligation to whistleblow?

-Whistleblowing law does not require you to whistleblow, however, you may still be obliged to do so if you work under a professional code of conduct.
+Whistleblowing UK legislation does not require you to whistleblow, however, you may still be obliged to do so if you work under a professional code of conduct.
 This can include: